 Topics have included city-wide preschool offerings, public transportation, water resources, how the U.S. Mexico border fence impacts environmental justice, and personal conversations with community leaders.
 For more information on Community Conversations, visit the event calendar for upcoming dates.

 The Saint John’s Bible is the first handwritten, hand-illuminated Bible to be commissioned by a Benedictine Abbey in more than 550 years, and its seven-volume Heritage Edition now resides at St. Mary’s University.
 The Saint John’s Bible was commissioned in 1998 by the Benedictine monks of Saint John’s Abbey and University in Collegeville, Minn.
 The Heritage Edition, valued at about $150,000, is a full-scale reproduction of the original masterpiece; each volume measures 2 feet tall by 3 feet wide when open.
 Only 299 sets exist, and St. Mary’s was the first in Texas to own one.
 Learn more about The Saint John’s Bible at St. Mary’s.

-Rubén M. Escobedo (B.B.A. ’60) and his wife, Verόnica Salazar Escobedo, gave $500,000 to create the Escobedo Saint John’s Bible Lecture Series Endowment.
-The gift allows for the recruitment of scriptural scholars, research and curriculum design, and other programming related to the Center for Catholic Studies at St. Mary’s seeks to establish a Center for Catholic Studies.
+Rubén M. Escobedo (B.B.A. ’60) and his wife, Verόnica Salazar Escobedo, gave a major gift to create the Escobedo Saint John’s Bible Lecture Series Endowment.
+The gift allows for the recruitment of scriptural scholars, research and curriculum design, and other programming related to the Center for Catholic Studies at St. Mary’s University.
+Learn more about the Escobedo Saint John’s Bible Lecture Series.

 The series was started in 1986 by Brother Paul Goelz, S.M., Ph.D.
 It is conducted by the Meadows Center for Entrepreneurship Studies within the Greehey School of Business at St. Mary’s University.
 Speakers include a variety of business newsmakers from both the local area and state.